Elionna/kc-vita-translation/README_mith.txt

   decompiler, like compass fairy strings: "ばんをまわしてね"
 - on the "repair costs" screen the number of days it takes to repair overlaps the "days" character
+- weigh anchor in the ring menu needs to be changed to Sortie!
+- turn end button in ring menu needs to be End Turn

 wtf is a monobehavior, is the file format described? found mention that it's a base class of unity objects and the exact type is clarified by the ids. needs